 RT-qPCR can be performed in a one-step or a two-step assay (Figure 1, Table 1).
 One-step assays combine reverse transcription and PCR in a single tube and buffer, using a reverse transcriptase along with a DNA polymerase.
 One-step RT-qPCR only utilizes sequence-specific primers.
 In two-step assays, the reverse transcription and PCR steps are performed in separate tubes, with different optimized buffers, reaction conditions, and priming strategies.

 When designing a RT-qPCR assay it is important to decide whether to use total RNA or mRNA as the template for reverse transcription. mRNA may provide slightly more sensitivity, but total RNA is often used because it has important advantages over mRNA as a starting material.
-First, fewer purification steps are required, which ensures a more quantitative recovery of the template and a better ability to normalize the results to the starting number of cells.
-Second, by avoiding any mRNA enrichment steps, one avoids the possibility of skewed results due to different recovery yields for different mRNAs.
-Taken together, total RNA is more suitable to use in most cases since relative quantification of the targets is more important for most applications than the absolute sensitivity of detection1.
+First, fewer purification steps are required, which helps ensure a more quantitative recovery of the template and a better ability to normalize the results to the starting number of cells.
+Second, by avoiding any mRNA enrichment steps, one can avoid the possibility of skewed results due to different recovery yields for different mRNAs.
+Taken together, total RNA is more suitable to use in most cases since relative quantification of the targets is more important for most applications than the absolute sensitivity of detection .

 |Oligo(dT)s (or anchored oligo(dT)s)||Stretch of thymine residues that anneal to poly(A) tail of mRNA; anchored oligo(dT)s contain one G, C, or A (the anchor) residue at the 3′ end|

-RNase H activity degrades RNA from RNA-DNA duplexes to allow efficient synthesis of double-stranded DNA.
-However, with long mRNA templates, RNA may be degraded prematurely resulting in truncated cDNA.
+RNase H activity degrades RNA from RNA-DNA duplexes to enable efficient synthesis of double-stranded DNA.
+However, with long mRNA templates, RNA may be degraded prematurely which can result in truncated cDNA.
 Hence, it is generally beneficial to minimize RNase H activity when aiming to produce long transcripts for cDNA cloning.
-In contrast, reverse transcriptases with intrinsic RNase H activity are often favored in qPCR applications because they enhance the melting of RNA-DNA duplex during the first cycles of PCR (Figure 3).
+In contrast, reverse transcriptases with intrinsic RNase H activity are often favored in qPCR applications because they can enhance the melting of RNA-DNA duplex during the first cycles of PCR (Figure 3).

 PCR primers for the qPCR step of RT-qPCR should ideally be designed to span an exon-exon junction, with one of the amplification primers potentially spanning the actual exon-intron boundary (Figure 4).
-This design reduces the risk of false positives from amplification of any contaminating genomic DNA, since the intron-containing genomic DNA sequence would not be amplified.
+This design can help reduce the risk of false positives from amplification of any contaminating genomic DNA, since the intron-containing genomic DNA sequence would not be amplified.

 For Research Use Only.
 Not for use in diagnostic procedures.